awoie/vp-token-spec/README.md

 `vp_hash`
 OPTIONAL.
 Hash value of `vp_token` that represents the W3C VP.
 Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the `vp_token` value, where the hash algorithm used is the hash algorithm used in the alg Header Parameter of the ID Token's JOSE Header.
 For instance, if the alg is RS256, hash the vp_token value with SHA-256, then take the left-most 128 bits and base64url encode them.
 The `vp_hash` value is a case sensitive string.

-## Requesting W3C Verifiable Credential Objects
+# Requesting Verifiable Presentations

 This section illustrates how the `claims` parameter can be used for requesting verified presentations.
 It serves as a starting point to drive discussion about this aspect.
 There are other candidate approaches for this purpose (most notably [DIF Presentation Exchange](https://identity.foundation/presentation-exchange/).
 They will be evaluated as this draft evolves.

-### Requesting Verifiable Presentations
+## Embedded Verifiable Presentations

 A Verifiable Presentation embedded in an ID Token (or userinfo response) is requested by adding an element `verifiable_presentations` to the `id_token` (or `userinfo`) top level element of the `claims` parameter.
 This element must contain the following element: